Hurricane Catarina: Impact

-Like normal tropical cyclones, Catarina brought heavy flooding with it.
+Like other tropical cyclones, Catarina brought heavy flooding with it.
 Despite the uncertainty in the future of the storm, Brazilian officials took the appropriate actions to ensure the safety of the residents who lived along the coastline.
 A successful evacuation was executed for numerous residents along the coast, though some people decided to ride out the storm in their own homes.
 The storm damaged around 40,000 homes and destroyed 1,500; 40% of the rice crop were also lost.
 Total damages were estimated at $350 million (2004 USD).
 It also killed at least three and injured at least 75.
 At least 2,000 people were left homeless following the storm.

 At Passo de Torres, many shipyards were destroyed, as they were not designed to withstand the pressure differentials caused by Catarina's winds; widespread roof damage was reported at this municipality as well.
 Near the Mampituba River, a house was blown about 50 m upstream, literally landing in another state: it originally was built in the Torres municipality of Rio Grande do Sul, yet it ended up in Passo de Torres, within Santa Catarina.
 In rural areas, the corn, banana, and rice fields received the most damage, although rice farmers were able to partially recoup their losses, as they had harvested before Catarina made landfall.

 Overall, almost 36,000 residences were damaged as a result of Catarina's onslaught; of those, 993 collapsed completely.
 The commercial sector fared slightly better, as only 2,274 buildings were damaged and 472 collapsed.
 Finally, 397 public buildings were damaged and three were destroyed.
 These account for 26% of the total buildings in the region, which amounted to property damage of US$25.6 million (value in 2004).
 Four-fifths of the damaged houses had some sort of roof failure or collapse.
 Most of the damage was blamed on the low quality of the construction; brick residences typically lacked plaster, beams, or columns, for example.
 The areas affected the most were those inhabited by low-income families, usually with annual family incomes of less than US$400.

 Many studies were published out to measure Complex post-traumatic stress disorder, its symptoms and depression, focusing on cognition and biological indicators.
 As of 2013, there were no before-and-after studies of the 2004 Hurricane.
 The impact on children is considered particularly difficult to analyze because random assignments and double-blind procedures may not be possible or ethical for them, and therefore studies are usually limited to testing causal hypotheses.

 A 2021 study found that the hurricane adversely affected children in utero, leading to reduced birth weight and increases in fetal deaths, possibly due to maternal stress.